Matthewalvarado25/osticket-prereqs/README.md

 <h3>Step:4 Enable IIS

 - Look up "control panel" on the search bar
-- Open the control panel and select Programs
+- Open the control panel and select programs
 - Click on "Turn Windows features on or off"
-- Scroll down to approve and expand "Internet Information Services(IIS)"
+- Browse to approve and expand "Internet Information Services(IIS)"
 - Approve and expand "World Wide Web Services"
 - Expand "Application Development Features"
 - Approve CGI then hit "Ok"